apache/druid/docs/content/Tutorial:-Loading-Your-Data-Part-1.md

 ---
 layout: doc_page
 ---
 In our last [tutorial](Tutorial:-The-Druid-Cluster.html), we setup a complete Druid cluster.
 We created all the Druid dependencies and loaded some batched data.
-Druid shards data into self contained chunks known as segments.
+Druid shards data into self-contained chunks known as [segments](Segments.html).
 Segments are the fundamental unit of storage in Druid and all Druid nodes only understand segments.

-In this tutorial, we will learn how to create segments using the final piece of the Druid Cluster, the [indexing service](Indexing-Service.html).
+In this tutorial, we will learn about batch ingestion (as opposed to real-time ingestion) and how to create segments using the final piece of the Druid Cluster, the [indexing service](Indexing-Service.html).
 The indexing service is a standalone service that accepts [tasks](Tasks.html) in the form of POST requests.
-Tasks often relate to indexing data, and hence, segments are often the final output of a task.
+The output of most tasks are segments.

 About the data
 --------------

-The data source we'll be working with is Wikipedia edits.
-Each time an edit is made in Wikipedia, an event gets pushed to an IRC channel associated with the language of the Wikipedia page.
-We scrape IRC channels for several different languages and load this data into Druid.
+The data source we'll be working with is Wikipedia edits once again.
+The data schema is the same as the previous tutorials:

-Each event has a timestamp indicating the time of the edit (in UTC time), a list of dimensions indicating various metadata about the event (such as information about the user editing the page and where the user resides), and a list of metrics associated with the event (such as the number of characters added and deleted).

-Specifically. the data schema looks like so:

 Dimensions (things to filter on):